alisharify7/flask_captcha2/README.md

     > -   adding getFlaskCaptcha3 method for getting google-captcha
     >     version 3
     > -   adding getFlaskCaptcha2 method for getting google-captcha version 2
-    > -   adding name spacing for each captcha
+    > -   adding namespacing for each captcha
     > -   adding the ability to create multiple captchas with different versions
     > -   adding pytest base test